Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Demo Run of User-Defined Events.

-Let us try an example with two simple Forms, with a TextBox and a Command Button.
-With this trial run, I am sure that you will know the basics of this procedure.
-The sample design of Form1 is given below:
+Let’s try an example using two simple forms — each containing a TextBox and a Command Button.
+This trial run will help you understand the basic steps involved in this procedure.
+The sample design of Form1 is shown below:

-1. Create a new Form with the name Form1 and open it in Design View.
+1. Create a new Form named Form1 and open it in Design View.

 2. Insert a Command Button on the Detail Section of the Form.